kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * There are no pods with local storage.
 Applications with local storage would lose their data if a node is deleted, even if they are replicated.

+* It doesn't have scale down disabled annotation (see [How can I prevent Cluster Autoscaler from scaling down a particular node?](#how-can-i-prevent-cluster-autoscaler-from-scaling-down-a-particular-node))

 If a node is not needed for more than 10 min (configurable) then it can be deleted.
 Cluster Autoscaler deletes one node at a time to reduce the risk of creating new unschedulable pods.
 The next node